spyros-briakos/spyros-briakos/README.md

 ###

-- 🔭 I’m was part of **Satori Analytics** working as an AI Engineer, previously I was part of Atos@Greece.
+- 🔭 I’m was part of **Satori Analytics** working as an AI Engineer, previously I was part of **Atos** having a role of Software Engineer.

-- 🌱 I’m currently learning about **LLMs and RAG technique**.
+- 🌱 I’m currently extending my knowledge about **LLMs and RAG technique**.

 <h3 align="left">Tech Stack</h3>